nss-day-cohort-27/intell-report-deuces_wild/README.md

 1. List of businesses.
 1. List of any officials that have been blackmailed by suspect.
 1. List of any money laundering businesses.

+## (If you have 5 team members) Travel Report

+We want to see a report of known travel locations for the suspect.
+It should contain the following components.

+1. List of airports visited.
+1. List of bus terminals visited.
+1. List of cities/villages visited.
+1. Any rental companies known to be used by the suspect.